Home » Recipes » Appetizer Recipes » Warm Turnip Green Dip with Bacon

 Turnip greens aren’t available where I live.
 Can I use something else?

-You can certainly substitute the turnip greens with another leafy green such as mustard greens, spinach, collards, kale, or swiss chard.
+You can certainly substitute the turnip greens with another leafy green such as mustard greens, spinach, collards, kale, or Swiss chard.
 It just won’t be “turnip green dip.”

 Can I make this ahead?

-To make the dip ahead, assemble it through the step of transferring to a baking dish.
-Cover the dip well with plastic wrap and store in the refrigerator.
-To finish, remove from the fridge and let it come to room temperature.
+To make the dip ahead, assemble it through the step of transferring it to a baking dish.
+Cover the dip well with plastic wrap and store it in the refrigerator.
+To finish, remove it from the fridge and let it come to room temperature.
 Add the Parmesan, broil, add the bacon and serve.

 Can I freeze it?